niteshraj2310/Agroforestry/README.md

-## Q: What did the spaghetti say to the other spaghetti?
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"
-## A: Pasta la vista, baby!